Become an Event Planning Professional!

 - Explore career opportunities within the event industry, while identifying which one of the industry’s pillars is right for you

-- Communicate ideas and design concepts effectively to clients based on event’s goals and objectives
+- Design concepts based on event’s goals and objectives

-- Describe and perform all phases of event coordination, and key elements within each phase (research, design, planning, pre-production, on-site management, and evaluation & post-event activities)
+- Describe and perform all phases of event coordination (research, design, planning, pre-production, on-site management, evaluation & post-event)

 - Recognize and determine solutions for potential conflicts and challenges that may arise before, during and after an event

-- Gain working knowledge of menu planning, pricing, new food and beverage trends
+- Gain working knowledge of menu planning, pricing, food & beverage trends

-- Apply best practices in budgeting, vetting, contracting and managing event entertainment
+- Apply best practices in budgeting, vetting, contracting and entertainment

 - Integrate AV into your projects for a better client experience

-- Assess and identify specific potential risks associated with an event, and manage resources to mitigate those risks
+- Identify specific potential risks associated with an event, and manage resources to mitigate those risks

 - Complete a portfolio that can be presented to potential employers